yuleeque/MSP432/README.md

 ## INFO:

-In case the link to a lib is broken or you cannot find it for some other reason, the whole master repo "LCD16x2_MSP43x-master.zip" included "as is" in "/archive".
+In case the link to a lib is broken or you cannot find it for some other reason, the whole master repo "LCD16x2_MSP43x-master.zip" included "AS IS" in "/archive".

 LCD PIN Description:
  Pin number | Pin name  | Pin description